Tim Payne (footballer): International career

-Payne represented New Zealand at Under-17 level.
+Payne represented New Zealand at under-17 level.
 He played 90 minutes in each of his sides four matches at the 2011 FIFA U-17 World Cup in Mexico.

-In May 2012 Payne received a call-up from Ricki Herbert to the senior national team alongside fellow youngster and U-17 teammate Cameron Howieson.
+In May 2012, Payne received a call-up from Ricki Herbert to the senior national team alongside fellow youngster and under-17 teammate Cameron Howieson.
 He made his first appearance in a 1–0 win against Honduras on 26 May 2012, coming on as a substitute for Leo Bertos and playing the final 15 minutes of the match.
-He subsequently made an appearance off the bench in the OFC Nations Cup 2012.
+He subsequently made an appearance off the bench in the 2012 OFC Nations Cup.
 Payne was named in New Zealand's team for the 2012 Olympics.